ros2/sros2/README.md

 ROS_SECURE_ROOT=~/sros2/demo_keys listener
 ```

-At thsi point, your `talker` and `listener` nodes should be communicating
+At this point, your `talker` and `listener` nodes should be communicating
 securely!
 Hooray!

 ## Two different machines